adpdsr/libft/README.md

 ## Synopsis

-My C functions library, used for all my school projects written in C
+My C functions library, used in all my school projects written in C